Childhood vaccination rates fall again, alarming experts, CDC

 “While this might not sound significant, it means nearly 250,000 kindergarteners are potentially not protected against measles alone,” said Georgina Peacock, director of the CDC’s Immunization Services Division.

-Coverage for the measles, mumps and rubella (MMR) vaccine during both the 2020–21 and 2021– 22 school years was the lowest in a decade.
-CDC recommends children get two doses of MMR vaccine, with the first dose at 12 to 15 months, and the second between 4 and 6 years old.
+Coverage for the measles, mumps and rubella (MMR) vaccine during both the 2020–21 and 2021–22 school years was the lowest in a decade.
+The CDC recommends children get two doses of the MMR vaccine, with the first dose at 12 to 15 months, and the second between 4 and 6 years old.

-But there were declines in other routine childhood vaccines as well, such as diphtheria, tetanus and pertussis (DTaP), polio and chickenpox.
+But there were declines in other routine childhood vaccines as well, such as diphtheria, tetanus and pertussis, polio and chickenpox.

-“This is alarming and should be a call to action to all of us,” Sean O’Leary, the chair of the American Academy of Pediatrics’s Committee on Infectious Diseases, told reporters Thursday
+“This is alarming and should be a call to action to all of us,” Sean O’Leary, the chairman of the American Academy of Pediatrics’s Committee on Infectious Diseases, told reporters Thursday

 All states and the District of Columbia require children to be vaccinated against certain diseases, including measles and rubella, in order to attend public schools, though exemptions are allowed in certain circumstances, including for religious or philosophical purposes.